square/connect-api-examples/connect-examples/v2/node_payment/README.md

 - [Web Payments SDK Reference](https://developer.squareup.com/reference/sdks/web/payments)
 - [Payments API Reference](https://developer.squareup.com/reference/square/payments-api)

-# Payment processing example: Node JS
+# Payment processing example: Node.js

-There are two sections in this ReadMe.
+There are two sections in this README.

 - [Setup](#setup) - Provides instructions for you to download and run the app.
-- [Application Flow](#application-flow) - Provides an overview of how the Square Payment form integrates in the Node.js example.
+- [Application Flow](#application-flow) - Provides an overview of how the Square Web Payments SDK integrates in the Node.js example.

 ## Setup